 For a scroll though our parish records and census returns will only add to the mystery of WHO I am , WHERE I have come from and HOW I have managed to live independently well into my sixth decade!’

-One early July morning a young father along with his brother-in-law and nephew went for a spot of fishing on the outskirts of York.
+‘One early July morning, I along with my brother-in-law Alfred and his young son went for a spot of fishing on the outskirts of York.

-Shortly after midday on a balmy August day – the body of a woman and that of her youngest child were recovered from the River Ouse in York.
+‘Shortly after midday on a balmy August day – my body and that of my youngest child were recovered from the River Ouse in York.

-What can POSSIBLY be told about a life of ONLY 5 weeks?
+‘What can POSSIBLY be told about a life of ONLY 5 weeks?